rfinnie/rdserialtool/README.md

 * [RDTech UM series](https://sigrok.org/wiki/RDTech_UM_series) on the sigrok wiki, which contains a lot of information and reverse engineering of the protocol used on these devices.
 * [DPS5005 communication protocol](https://www.mediafire.com/folder/3iogirsx1s0vp/DPS_communication_upper_computer#napmdzd4qt2dt) and Android/Windows software, from the manufacturer.
 * [opendps](https://github.com/kanflo/opendps), a replacement firmware package for the DPS5005.
-(Incompatible with rdserialtool, as it uses its own communication interface.)
+(Incompatible with rdserialtool, as opendps uses its own communication interface.)